ruapotato/generative-ui/README.md

 # Generative UI with Flask and Ollama

-This project is a web-based application that demonstrates how to build a real-time, generative user interface using a Python Flask backend and a locally running Ollama language model.
-Users can type natural language commands to dynamically add, update, or remove UI elements on the page.
+This project is a web-based application that demonstrates how to build a real-time, AI-driven user interface using a Python Flask backend and a locally running Ollama language model.
+Users can type natural language commands to dynamically add, update, or remove UI elements.
+Furthermore, the application listens to user interactions with these elements (like button clicks), sending the context of the interaction back to the language model to generate further UI modifications.
+This creates a fully interactive experience where the LLM acts as both the UI generator and the event-handling logic.

 ## Features